dij0s/PETAL/thesis/bachelor_thesis.typ

     [Highly relevant],
     [Information is perfectly aligned with the question, complete and contextualized; no corrections are necessary and it is ready to be used as-is for decision-making.], ),
-  caption: "Ordinal evaluation grid for the expert",
-) <scoring_grid_expert>
+  caption: "Five-point ordinal evaluation scale for expert assessment of AI-generated energy planning responses, ranging from completely irrelevant (1) to highly relevant and ready-to-use (5).", ) <scoring_grid_expert>

 === Framework Interpretability